alloy/flight-seeker/README.md

 # Flight Seeker

+It finds flights through Google's QPX Express service and automatically calculates level/award mileage based on a frequent flyer program and level.

 * Requires a QPX Express API key: https://developers.google.com/qpx-express/v1/prereqs#getaccount
 * QPX Express reference: https://developers.google.com/qpx-express/v1/trips/search

+## TODO

+* Only FlyingBlue and selected SkyTeam awards have been implemented, please send pull-requests for your program.
+* Currently the search query is hardcoded, this will need to move to the CLI.

 ## Usage

-Currently the search query is hardcoded, this will need to move to the CLI.

 ```
 $ bundle install